subthaumic/subthaumic.github.io/_projects/gne.md

 description: Python package for geometric Neighbour Embeddings
 img: assets/img/bunny.jpg
 category: geometric machine learning
+related_publications:
+related_bibliography: gne.bib
 ---

+*This is work in progress and the descriptions below are subject to change.
+The package development is still at an early stage and the github repo will remain private for now.
+But I'm always happy to share my progress!*

 Let $$X$$ be a finite subset of a Riemannian manifold $$(M,g_M)$$ and let $$(N,g_N)$$ be a chosen target Riemannian manifold.
 Denote by $$\phi, \psi: \mathbb{R}_{\geq 0} \to [0,1]$$ two proximity functions, i.e. functions that map distances $$d_M(x_i,x_j)$$ and $$d_N(y_i,y_j)$$ to proximities/similarities.[^1]